Using a table of contents in Microsoft Word

-The use of a table of contents in Microsoft Word is a neat way of prioritizing your document and summarizing the content.
-You can create a table of contents in one of two ways on the word processor: manually, by creating paragraph titles yourself, or automatically, by using Word's built-in headings capability.
+is a neat way to prioritize your document and summarize its content.
+You can create a table of contents in one of two ways using Word: manually, by creating paragraph titles yourself, or automatically, by using Word's built-in headings capability.
 This article will explain how to use both methods.

 Create Table of Contents Manually in Word

 button on your keyboard to move to the other side of the page.
 Type your page number and then select your tab stop character.
 (Note that if you can't see the character, you can pull it up by going to Home

 and enter where you'd like the page number to go.
-Verify your alignment (we suggest choosing Right) and then choose which Leader option you'd like to use.
+Verify your alignment (we suggest choosing Right) and then choose which leader option you'd like to use.
 Press Enter

 Repeat the process above as many times as needed.